West Drayton: The Paget Era 1546 – 1786

-In 1714 William's son, Henry Paget the 7th Lord Paget,(1663-1743), was created 1st Earl of Uxbridge by George I. Paget was a member of the Privy Council and The town of Uxbridge, Massachusetts is named in his honour.
-He died in 1743 and was succeeded by his grandson, Henry Paget, 2nd Earl of Uxbridge (1719-1769).
+In 1714 William's son, Henry Paget the 7th Lord Paget,(1663–1743), was created 1st Earl of Uxbridge by George I. Paget was a member of the Privy Council and the town of Uxbridge, Massachusetts is named in his honour.
+He died at West Drayton on 30 August 1743 and was buried at Hillingdon Church.

+Henry Paget was succeeded by his grandson, Henry Paget, 2nd Earl of Uxbridge (1719–1769).
 In 1755 Dawley House was acquired and the West Drayton Manor house was demolished around this time.
-Henry Paget died childless in 1769 and was buried in St Martin's Churchyard.
-The title of 9th Baron Padget was given to Henry Bayly whose name was changed to Henry Paget by Royal License in 1770.
-He was created 1st Earl of Uxbridge in May 1784.
-On 21 October 1786 Henry Bayly-Paget sold the Manor of West Drayton to Fysh Coppinger of Lincoln's Inn, for £12,000 ending the Paget family's relationship with West Drayton.
+Henry Paget died childless on 16 November 1769 and was buried in the vault of St Martin's Church.
+The title of 9th Baron Paget was given to Henry Bayly, whose name was changed to Henry Paget by Royal License in 1770.
+He was created 1st Earl of Uxbridge (Second creation) in May 1784.
+On 21 October 1786 Henry Bayly-Paget sold the Manor of West Drayton to Fysh Burgh (Born Fysh Coppinger) of Lincoln's Inn, for £12,000 ending the Paget family's relationship with West Drayton.